useluss-dev/1800_202510_BBY14/README.md

 ## Acknowledgments

--   Icons all made by hand by sam.
+-   All icons and art in the app were created by Sam.

 ---